VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > They created a simple, basic event store based on Windows Azure tables
 > as an interim solution.
 However, they will potentially face the
 > problem in the future of migrating from one event store to another.

+> Evolution is key here; for example one could show how implementing
+> event sourcing allows you to get rid of those tedious data migrations,
+> and even allows you to build reports from the past.
+> Tom Janssens - CQRS Advisors Mail List

 The team implemented the basic event store using Windows Azure table storage.
 If you are hosting your application in Windows Azure you could